ethanfeiza/ethanfeiza.github.io/_posts/2026-05-9-BayesianInference.md

 Again, the shape of the posterior is determined entirely by the numerator, so we'll refer to this formula from here on out.
 </div>

+Recall Frequentist probability views the true relief rate of treatment B as a fixed, unknown constant.
+We can only estimate this true relief rate by collecting data, running a test, and arriving at a single value like 68%.
+We can add a confidence interval around our estimate, but we’re ultimately left with a single estimate and a range.
+There's no formal way for us to say we believe the true rate is probably around 68% with a reasonable chance it's as high as 75%.
+We can’t update that estimate fluidly as new sessions arrive either.
+The Bayesian play is to represent θ (the true relief rate) as a probability distribution.
+Instead of committing to a single estimate, we capture a full distribution of our uncertainty across every possible value between 0 and 1.
+The mean of the distribution is where we think the true θ value most likely falls.
+The width of the distribution reflects how certain or uncertain we are.
+Whenever new data arrives and we update our prior, the entire distribution updates.